 Many courses are offered exclusively to M.A. students while others are open to both graduate and advanced undergraduate students.
 The program is designed to be completed on a full-time or part-time basis.
 Courses are offered at 4:30-7:00 pm or 7:10-9:40 pm one day per week Monday through Thursday to accommodate students with full-time employment or other obligations.

-A Post-Baccalaureate Certificate in the Nonprofit Sector is offered either separately or as part of the M.A. program.
-It consists of 4 courses, including 2 courses that analyze nonprofit organizations, 1 course in methods or statistics, and 1 course in a substantive area relevant to nonprofit organizations.
+Post-Baccalaureate Certificates in the Nonprofit Sector, Social Dimensions of Health, and Applied Social Research Methods are offered either separately or as part of the M.A. program.
+Each certificate consists of 4 courses.
 These courses also count toward the M.A. degree, which permits M.A. students to complete the certificate without taking additional courses.

 A number of assistantships are available in the department and elsewhere on and off campus.
 Assistantships require 10 to 20 hours of work per week and provide tuition remission, health insurance, and a stipend.
 Assistantships are assigned on a competitive basis.